fontle/obsidianOLD/Economics/Hist 1/Causes and Consequences of the Great Depression.md

 However, this reliance on loans and reparations created a **cycle of debt** which was not sustainable.
 Furthermore, global economic downturn (in part due to lowered agriculture costs, wage rigidity, etc.) forced a devaluation which made it harder to pay these loans and catalysed the occurrence of The Great Depression.

-It could be argued that short-sightedness by politicians and a focus on political integration of Europe was prioritised over sound macroeconomic policy.
+It could be argued that shortsightedness by politicians and a focus on political integration of Europe was prioritised over sound macroeconomic policy.